Chapter 1: light and flickering

 “It’s…been a long day.
 I’ve had one ‘Hulk out’ already and I’d rather not repeat the experience, thank you,” Bruce said, and he looked as though saying the term pained him a great deal.

 Bruce couldn’t meet that look.
-Tony’s rawness discomfited him, like he was pouring salt over an open wound.
+Stark’s rawness discomfited him, like he was pouring salt over an open wound.
 Bruce swallowed.
 “Yeah.
 I know.”

 Stark was fast, firing quip after quip interspersed with some quick deductions and sharp-eyed observations.
 But he was serious when he needed to be, somber even.
 It was…refreshing, that in order to be a match for this man Bruce had to be incredibly quick on his feet.